Skip to Content

 The next step is to ensure that you have water ready.
 Tile saws generally have reservoirs for water to keep the blade and stone cool and avoid damage and excessive debris from cutting the stone.

 When using a handheld device like a Dremel, you must manually wet the stone every few seconds to reduce dust and debris.
-Make sure you wear a mask and protective eyewear, as the particles that come from cutting obsidian can harm your health.
+Ensure you wear a mask and protective eyewear, as the particles from cutting obsidian can harm your health.

 Step 3: Measure And Mark Your Stone